endrollex/imm_blender_export/README.md

 * Vertex weight will be sorted from large to small, sum of weight is 1.0f or 0.0f indicates 1-4 bones or none bone influences this vertex.
 * Rigify has 431 bones, it's too much for a game engine.
-  The script uses 64 ORG-Prefix bones (with a root) to rebuild hierarchy and redirect mesh's weight index to those bones.
+  The script use 64 ORG-Prefix bones (with a root) to rebuild hierarchy and redirect mesh's weight index to those bones.

 License: